- CIVIC IDOLATRY

 Ancient civic idolatry.

 Civic idolatry is far from a new phenomenon.
-Ancient kings discovered it was way easier to keep their subjects in line if the subjects thought of them as gods, or literal children of the gods.
+Ancient kings discovered it’s way easier to keep subjects in line if the subjects think they’re gods, or literal children of the gods.
 Egypt’s pharaohs, the Roman Empire’s emperors; even Japan’s emperor till the 20th century.

 In Israel, there’s no god but the L

 The Christian kings of Europe didn’t really learn by this example.
 Most of ’em figured, for one reason or another, the Law didn’t entirely apply to them.
 They likewise recognized they worked for God.
-But they also figured God endorsed their reign; that they were clothed with vast power by God himself, and people weren’t allowed to oppose them.
-They invented the doctrine of the divine right of kings.
+But they also figured God endorsed their reign: They were clothed with vast power by God himself, and people

-Christians will take all the prophecies about Israel and apply ’em to America.
-Since the U.S. is full of Christians (and, they claim, founded by ’em), what’s true of Israel must be true of us.
+Christians will take all the bible’s prophecies about Israel and apply ’em to America.
+Since the U.S. is full of Christians (and, they claim, was founded by ’em), what was true of ancient Israel must be true of us.
 From

-Hence all the hand-wringing whenever civic idolaters fear we’re not following God as well.
+Hence all the hand-wringing whenever civic idolaters fear America is not following God to their his satisfaction.

 How much civic idolatry has seeped into your life?

-True, your average civic idolater is pretty sure they’re not committing any such thing as idolatry; they’re nothing more than patriotic.
-And wonder whether those of us who are making a fuss about civic idolatry aren’t just a bit unpatriotic.
+True, your average civic idolater is pretty sure they’re not committing any such thing as idolatry; they’re just patriotic.
+Nothing more.
+And kinda wonder whether those of us who are making a fuss about civic idolatry aren’t being just a bit… un-patriotic.

-How can you tell where the line is, and whether you’ve crossed it?
-For me, I’ve got a really simple rule of thumb.
+How can you tell where the line is, and whether we’ve crossed it?
+I’ve actually got a really simple rule of thumb.
 Imagine the United States is a human being.
-Your favorite Uncle Sam.
-Now, would your behavior be appropriate if you were behaving that way towards good ol’ Sam?
+Say, your favorite Uncle Sam.
+Now, would your behavior be appropriate if you were behaving this way towards good ol’ Sam?

 - Is Sam the greatest uncle in the world?
 Maybe he is.
 So… would you fight anyone, verbally or even physically, who dared to suggest otherwise?